gokceoguzerenler/cis530_sp2021/homework/ngram-lms/ngram-lms.md

 We've provided you with another class definition `NgramModelWithInterpolation` that extends `NgramModel` for you to implement interpolation.
 If you've written your code robustly, you should only need to override the `get_vocab(self)`, `update(self, text)`, and `prob(self, context, char)` methods, along with the initializer.

-The value of $n$ passed into `__init__(self, n, k)` is the highest order n-gram to be considered by the model (e.g. $n=2$ will consider 3 different length n-grams).
+The value of $c$ passed into `__init__(self, c, k)` specifies the context length of the highest order n-gram model to be considered by the model (e.g. $c=2$, indicating trigrams, will consider 3 different length n-grams).
 Add-k smoothing should take place only when calculating the individual order n-gram probabilities, not when calculating the overall interpolation probability.

 By default set the lambdas to be equal weights, but you should also write a helper function that can be called to overwrite this default.
 Setting the lambdas in the helper function can either be done heuristically or by using a development set, but in the example code below, we've used the default.